Banks, Trust and Cyber Security

 Financial Malware, Regulatory Bodies, and Risk Management Practices and Standards.

 Banks, and indeed the entire global financial infrastructure, is something we rely on daily to keep economies moving and hold society together.
-The ever increasing volume and sophistication of financial malware attacks has led regulatory bodies to extend their purview to include cyber security and risk management practices and standards.
-To date consultations have been underway and we can expect to see enhanced and detailed regulatory guidelines and expectations set both in North America and in Europe in the coming year.
+The ever increasing volume and sophistication of financial malware attacks have led regulatory bodies to extend their purview to include cybersecurity and risk management practices and standards.
+To date, consultations have been underway and we can expect to see enhanced and detailed regulatory guidelines and expectations set both in North America and in Europe in the coming year.
 Without question, it is in the public interest to keep banks and financial Market Infrastructures cyber secure, which is why some degree of oversight is required.

 Attacks go where the money is

 Banks and financial institutions remain the most obvious target for cyber attack.
 Just as banks and the movement of cash money were the most obvious target for theft in the 20th Century, here in the 21st Century it is the electronic management, disbursement and movement systems that offer the greatest reward for risk to criminal actors.

 Additionally, banks and financial institutions are such a critical element of national infrastructures that they also pose a high value target for nation state attacks.
 Wiping out the reserves of a country effectively takes it off the board in terms of functionality.
 Freezing the retail banking operations of a large bank result in widespread panic amongst the populace, distracting from other possible aggressive actions.

 Financial Malware – not Ransomware – is the biggest threat to banks